 Here are a few examples to demonstrate their brainy behaviors:

 - Brown-headed cowbirds are commonly known to sneak into other birds’ nests and lay eggs, abandoning their young to foster parent birds!
 However, Blue Jays are too intelligent for this.
 Instead, the Jays look at it as hot delivery food and have lunch.

 - Blue Jays in captivity have been observed using tools to obtain food, such as dragging strips of newspaper to bring food close enough to reach or manipulating locks on cages to escape.

 - Jays are smart enough to understand the principle of waiting.
-They are known to sit back and wait while humans are having lunch and then swooping down and finishing scraps when they are finished.
+They are known to sit back and wait while humans are having lunch and then swoop down and finish scraps when they are finished.
 On top of this, many farmers observe them waiting until they are done planting to help themselves to a leisurely feast of seeds!

 Fact #10: Blue Jays like acorns.